The Party commands the gun: History

 Mao Zedong believed that the CCP could not win the revolutionary struggle through peaceful means, and that during the first cooperation between the Kuomintang and the CCP, it neglected the struggle for the army and focused one-sidedly on the mass movement, which led to armed suppression.
 Therefore, it was determined that the CCP must establish an army under the sole leadership of the party.

 Afterwards, the Autumn Harvest Uprising suffered a serious setback, resulting in heavy casualties and demoralization.
 Mao Zedong, the leader of the uprising, reorganized the remaining personnel in Sanwan Village (Sanwan Reorganization) and implemented the "branch establishment in the company", thus realizing the party's direct control over the grassroots and soldiers from an organizational perspective.
-He once concluded in his article "The Struggle in Jinggangshan" on November 25, 1928, that the reason why the Chinese Workers' and Peasants' Red Army fought hard and did not disband was that "the branch was established in the company."
+He once concluded in his article "The Struggle in Jinggangshan" on November 25, 1928, that the reason why the Chinese Red Army fought hard and did not disband was that "the branch was established in the company."

 During the Long March, Zhang Guotao and Mao Zedong relied on military power to try to compete for the leadership of the CCP Central Committee.
 The CCP Central Committee split into two due to the disagreement between going north and going south.
 Later, Zhang Guotao, who suffered heavy casualties during the southward march, was ordered by the Communist International to cancel his "Second Central Committee".
 Mao stated in his article "Problems of War and Strategy" on November 6, 1938: "Communists do not fight for personal military power, but they must fight for the military power of the party and the people.
 Our principle is that the party commands the gun, and we will never allow the gun to command the party."

 After the outbreak of the Second Sino-Japanese War, the KMT and the CCP formed the Second United Front.
 The Nationalist government led by the KMT demanded that the CCP surrender its army and give up its military power.
 It also sent Kang Ze to the Eighth Route Army as deputy director of the Political Department, but was rejected by Mao Zedong.
 Within the party, Wang Ming advocated "establishing a unified national defense army".
 Mao Zedong therefore emphasized that the Communist Party would not allow the Red Army and all guerrilla forces to waver on the principle of "absolute independent leadership of the Communist Party".
 Based on this, the CCP restored the system of political commissars in the army and the name of the Political Department.